D2R-Reimagined/wiki-content/Items/QualityUpgrading.md

 [X] = Exceptional
 [E] = Elite (*best*)

-These are the three different tiers with [N] having the lowest level requirements along with the lowest defense on armor & weakest damage on weapons.
+These are the three different quality tiers with [N] having the lowest level requirements along with the lowest defense on armor & weakest damage on weapons.
 With [E] having the highest level requirements along with the highest defense on armor & highest damage on weapons.

 It's important to note that even in the [E] Elite category, not all armor and weapons are equal.
 If you are creating a runeword, it's important to take note of the str & dex requirements when picking a base.
 While you can grab any random white chest piece you find to add sockets, a barbarian class should strive to find the highest Defense possible which is the Sacred Armor.

 There are specific 1H, 2H and ranged weapons that have higher damage then others that scale exceptionally well with the Enhanced Damage % modifier.
-While Blizzard typically sets these as a slower attack speed base, there are addstats/charms/jewels/runes to assist with Increased Attack Speed.
-Getting a significantly high Enhanced Damage % on a weaker base is fine while leveling, but for end game the goal should be using a runeword or crafting with the highest damage ranged base your class can equip.
+While Blizzard typically sets these as a slower attack speed base, in the Reimagined mod there are addstats/charms/jewels/runes to assist with Increased Attack Speed breakpoints.
+Finding a significantly high Enhanced Damage % on a weaker base is fine while you're leveling, but **for end game the goal should be using a runeword or end-game-crafting with the highest damage ranged base your class can equip.**

 ## When to pick a particular Armor or Weapon type
 The most important time to put some thought into a certain type of Armor or Weapon is either when you are using the very expensive crafting system or when you are about to make an end game runeword item.

 When you have a chest piece of armor where the base has 200 defense, if it has +200% Enhanced Defense from crafting or from a runeword then it would have 600 defense.
-If you had a chest piece of armor where the base has 500 defense, then the +200% Enhanced Defense from crafting or from a runeword then it would have 1500 defense.
-This becomes extremely important for physical damage classes when picking a weapon!
+If you had a chest piece of armor where the base has 500 defense, then the +200% Enhanced Defense from crafting or from a runeword then it would have 1500 defense!
+This becomes extremely important for physical damage classes when picking a weapon as damage scales from the base too.

 ### Other times to pick a specific base
-A) When you have an Orb of Conversion & want a chance at getting a certain unique item.
+A) When you have an Orb of Conversion & want a **chance at getting a certain unique item**.
-B) When you have an Orb of Assemblage & want a chance at getting a certain set item.
+B) When you have an Orb of Assemblage & want a **chance at getting a certain set item**.
 C) When you have an Orb of Infusion & want the best rare, picking the best item is key.

 ## What is possible in Reimagined